Ensuring Clean Water for All: New York's Lead Testing Standards for Daycare Centers

 Overview of New York's Lead Testing Standards

-The importance of NY lead in water testing in daycare centers is well-recognized.
-The state has established stringent guidelines and standards to ensure that children aren’t exposed to harmful levels of lead in water at daycare centers.
-The state law requires all licensed daycare centers to test their water for lead and take remedial action if lead levels exceed the Environmental Protection Agency’s (EPA) action level of 15 parts per billion.
+The need for NY lead in daycare center water testing is not new.
+The state has rigged up policies and regulations so that kids are not drinking poisonous levels of lead in daycare water.
+All licensed daycare centers must test their water for lead, and remediate if it exceeds the Environmental Protection Agency’s (EPA) action limit of 15 parts per billion, by state law.

-The process doesn’t end at testing.
-If high levels of lead are found, daycare centers are required to stop using those water sources immediately and notify parents.
-They must also develop and implement a lead remediation plan to ensure that their water becomes and remains safe for children.
+It doesn’t stop at the testing phase.
+If the levels of lead are too high, daycare centres must stop using those water sources immediately and notify parents.
+They also need to come up with and implement a lead remediation strategy to make sure their water is and isn’t unsafe for children.

 Why is regular lead testing important?